The tempered disk and the tempered cohomology: Introduction

-where ${\hat P}$ is a $p$-adic affine formal scheme $p$-adic completion of a smooth $\cal V$-scheme $P$, $X$ is scheme over $k$ defined by a regular ideal in the special fiber $P_k$ of $P$ (and of ${\hat P}$).
-Suppose ${\hat P}=\rm{Spf}(A)$ for some $p$-adic smooth formal algebra over $\cal{V}$.
+where ${ \hat P}$ is a $p$-adic affine formal ($p$-adic) scheme, $X$ is scheme over $k$ defined by a regular ideal in the special fiber ${\hat P}_k$ of $\hat P$.
+Suppose ${ \hat P}=\rm{Spf}(A)$ for some $p$-adic smooth formal algebra over $\cal{V}$.
 We define the tempered tube $\temptube{X}{{\hat P}}$ in Definition \ref{defn:tempered_tube}, as an open in $\goth{S}(A_K)$.
-We prove that it contains the rigid analytic tube of \cite[Chapter 2]{LeStum} (see \ref{prop tempered tube is contained in rigid}) and that it is independent of the presentation (Proposition \ref{prop tempered is independent of the presentation}).
+We prove that it contains the rigid analytic tube of \cite[Chapter 2]{LeStum} (see Corollary \ref{prop tempered tube is contained in rigid}) and that it is independent of the presentation (Proposition \ref{prop tempered is independent of the presentation}).
 The main result of the section is a tempered version of the Berthelot's \say{weak fibration Theorem} (Theorem \ref{weakfibr}).
 This theorem says that if we have a commutative diagram

-where ${\hat P}\to {\hat P}'$ is a smooth morphism of affine $p$-adic formal smooth schemes and the two diagonal maps satisfy the previous hypotheses, then the tempered tube of $X$ in ${\hat P}'$ is isomorphic to the tempered tube of $X$ in ${\hat P}$ times a tempered polydisk.
+where ${\hat P}'\to {\hat P}$ is a smooth morphism of affine $p$-adic formal smooth schemes and the two diagonal maps satisfy the previous hypotheses, then the tempered tube of $X$ in ${\hat P}'$ is isomorphic to the tempered tube of $X$ in ${\hat P}$ times a tempered polydisk.

 In Section \ref{section cohomology} we globalize the previous local definition, we consider embeddings